 After the trip, head back to town to unwind and enjoy the view of Lake Manitowish from Blue Bayou Inn, home of fine Cajun favorites like crawfish étouffée, Creole baked catfish, and jambalaya.

-Visitors agree that Boulder Junction and Manitowish Waters are well worth going those few extra miles.
+Visitors agree Boulder Junction and Manitowish Waters are well worth going those few extra miles for.